 Highlights of Madrid: Museo Nacional del Prado

-Transportation: A train can get you from Granada to Madrid 3.5-hours.
+Transportation: A train can get you from Granada to Madrid in 3.5-hours.
 I use Omio when searching for trains.

 Stay: I recommend staying near the city center and using booking.com or Airbnb for finding accommodation.

-Upon arrival into Madrid, head to Mercado de San Miguel for lunch.
+Upon arrival in Madrid, head to Mercado de San Miguel for lunch.
 Mercado de San Miguel is a covered market that has been running since 1916 and has multiple food vendors serving Spanish cuisine throughout.
 After lunch, visit the main Spanish national art museum, Prado Museum, open since 1819.
 A general ticket runs at 15 Euros, and I recommend purchasing ahead of time so that you can skip the line.
 You can spend as much or as little time in the museum as you’d like, but if you’re an art lover, expect to spend 3+ hours browsing through the many displays throughout the museum.

 On your last night in Spain, head to dinner at the pintxos bar, Juana la Loca.